Accelerated Computations of Sensitivities for xVA: Sensitivities with respect to the yield curve

-where at time $t_0$, the market instrument $\varphi_i$, {$i \in \{1, \dots, n\}$}, corresponds to a maturity $T_i \in [t_0, T]$, has an available market quote $K_i$ and a valuation function in terms of the curve $P(t_0, \cdot)$. \end{dfn} {In the following,} we define the sensitivity of the expected exposure of a portfolio in terms of difference quotients obtained from \emph{shocked} and \emph{unshocked} valuations.
-The shocked valuations are based on \emph{shocked yield curves} that are obtained {by applying} a small shift to one of their underlying market quotes. \begin{dfn}[Shocked yield curves] Let $Y$ be a yield curve obtained from the market instruments $\Phi$ with market quotes $\{K_1, \dots, K_n\}$.
+where at time $t_0$, the market instrument $\varphi_i$, {$i \in \{1, \dots, n\}$}, corresponds to a maturity $T_i \in [t_0, T]$, has an available market quote $K_i$ and a valuation function in terms of the curve {$Y$}. \end{dfn} {In the following,} we define the sensitivity of the expected exposure of a portfolio in terms of difference quotients obtained from \emph{shocked} and \emph{unshocked} valuations. {Shocked valuations are the result of valuations using a shocked yield curve, which in turn is the yield curve obtained when a small shock, i.e.\ a linear shift, is applied to the quote of one of its market instruments.} \begin{dfn}[Shocked yield curves] Let $Y$ be a yield curve obtained from the market instruments $\Phi$ with market quotes $\{K_1, \dots, K_n\}$.
 For any $i\in\{1,\dots,n\}$, let $Y_i$ be the yield curve obtained from the same set of instruments $\Phi$, where the $i$-th instrument has its market quote shifted by a value $\Delta K_i \in \R$.
 That is, the market quotes of yield curve $Y_i$'s market instruments are $\{K_1, \dots, K_{i-1}, K_i + \Delta K_i, K_{i+1}, \dots, K_n\}$. \end{dfn} We can now define the precise sensitivities considered in this article. \begin{dfn}[Sensitivity of the expected exposure with respect to the yield curve] Let $V(t; Y)$ denote the portfolio valuation at time $t\in[t_0, T]$ under the {assumption of an initial} yield curve $Y$.
 For any $i\in\{1,\dots,n\}$, the sensitivity of $V$ with respect to $K_i$ is defined by

-Let $\EE(t_0, t)$ be the expected (positive ) exposure of $V$ as given in \eqref{eq:ee}.
+Let $\EE(t_0, t)$ be the expected (positive) exposure of $V$ as given in \eqref{eq:ee}.
 The sensitivity of the expected exposure at time $t$ with respect to the market quote $K_i$ is given by

 \end{dfn} The sensitivity of the expected exposure can be rewritten by exchanging the order of the expectation and differentiation operator, followed by the product rule of differentiation.
 This yields the formula